aljungstrom/aljungstrom.github.io/_teaching/Compmaths.md

 location: "Stockholm, Sweden"
 ---

-Teaching assistant for various courses in computational mathematics taught between 2019 and 2021.
+Teaching assistant for various courses in computational mathematics, starting 2020 (ongoing).
 Duties primarily include exercise sessions, tutoring and grading.
 See the following list for the courses I am/have been part of.

 Algorithms and Complexity
 ======